Fred78290/autoscaled-masterkube-vmware/README.md

 # Introduction

-This directory contains everthing to create a single autoscaled cluster or HA cluster with worker node on vSphere infrastructure.
+This directory contains everthing to create a single autoscaled cluster or HA cluster with worker node on vSphere infrastructure using **kubeadm** or **k3s**.

 ## Prerequistes